TD-team3/img-recognition-web-app-be/README.md

 # img-recognition-web-app-be

+How test
-For start server from the cmd type: manage.py run server For stop server type: CTRL + X
+For start server from the cmd type: manage.py run server
+For stop server type: CTRL + X